-tf40103 to tf40107 (reasons for not applying), tf40125, tf40126: Filter adjustments in questionnaire 18 c) (Un)Successful completion of VET programs
+tf40103 to tf40107 (reasons for not applying), tf40125, tf40126: Filter adjustments in questionnaire19

-17 To be more specific: The short version of questions about the transition activities into training and studies were collected by respondents who were neither in vocational training or studying nor currently attending upper secondary school, and haven't finished successfully a vocational training or study program at the time of the interview.

-18 Complex filters in the questionnaire were simplified and made clearer.
+18 To be more specific: The short version of questions about the transition activities into training and studies were collected by respondents who were neither in vocational training or studying nor currently attending upper secondary school, and haven't finished successfully a vocational training or study program at the time of the interview.
+19 Complex filters in the questionnaire were simplified and made clearer.